Relintai/pandemonium_engine_docs/tutorials/math/matrices_and_transforms.md

 the object, and the relationship between the basis vectors and how the object's "UV" or "intra-coordinates" have their world position changed.

+Note:
-.. note:: In Godot, all transform math is done relative to the parent node.
+ In Godot, all transform math is done relative to the parent node.
           When we refer to "world position", that would be relative to the node's parent instead, if the node had a parent.